Ground nesting birds

 Body

-People are asked to stick to the main tracks and not to venture onto open, heathland areas where birds will be nesting.
+People are asked to stick to the main, gravel tracks and not to venture onto open, heathland areas where birds will be nesting.
 Those with dogs are asked to lend their support by keeping dogs with them on the tracks and where necessary using leads to keep them under close control.

 Woodlark sitting on a nest camouflaged in the undergrowth